FIFA 'applying common sense' with expected poppy ban U-turn

 "It is completely right that footballers and fans alike should be able to wear poppies with pride, as a tribute to the bravery and sacrifice of our serviceman and women."

-In a statement to Omnisport, IFAB said: "The IFAB is releasing a set of clarifications on the Laws 2017/18, including (inter alia) an updated (more detailed) guideline on what can be worn by players on their equipment.
+In a statement, the IFAB said: "The IFAB is releasing a set of clarifications on the Laws 2017/18, including (inter alia) an updated (more detailed) guideline on what can be worn by players on their equipment.
 It should assist competition/match organisers to better define/decide what is permissible.

 "These are being sent to all national and international football bodies today and will come into force with immediate effect.